Great horned owl: Reproduction

 The young weigh 34.7 g at birth on average and can gain about 33 g a day for the first four weeks of life, with typical weights in the range of 800 or 1000 g by 25–29 days for males and females, respectively.
 When first hatched the young are covered in whitish gray down, with some brownish about the wings.
-Gradually the soft juvenal downy plumage comes through the down, being typically a cinnamon-buff color, but with variable hues predicting the eventual color of the mature owls.
+Gradually the soft juvenile downy plumage comes through the down, being typically a cinnamon-buff color, but with variable hues predicting the eventual color of the mature owls.
 The extent of down gradually diminishes, developing mature-looking plumage by late summer, although many first year birds still have scattered bits of down into autumn.
 By late autumn, first-year birds look similar to adults but with a slightly warmer, reddish tinge, less well developed ear tufts and a smaller white throat patch.
 The nestling owls develop mostly in behavior between two weeks and two months of age, in which time they adapt the ability to defend themselves, grasp foods and climb.
 Vocally, the young are able to exert weak chips while still in the egg, developing into a raspy chirp shortly after hatching.
 The calls of the young increase rapidly in intensity, pitch and character, some juvenile males mimicking their father's hooting in fall but usually they conclude with various odd gurgling notes.
 The earliest competent hooting by juvenile owls is not until January.
 Young owls move onto nearby branches at 6 weeks and start to fly about a week later.
 However, the young are not usually competent fliers until they are about 10 to 12 weeks old.
 The age at which the young leave the nest is variable based on the abundance of food.

 The young birds stay in an area ranging from 13 to 52 ha from the nest into fall, but will usually disperse up to several thousand hectares by the end of fall.
 The offspring have been seen still begging for food in late October (5 months after leaving the nest) and most do not fully leave their parents territory until right before the parents start to reproduce for the next clutch (usually December to January).
 Birds may not breed for another year or two, and are often vagrants ("floaters") until they establish their own territories.
 Based on the development of the bursa, great horned owls reach sexual maturity at two years of age.